aishaani-agarwal/DanceStickFigure/README.txt

 5) Run your pose pipeline.

-# 💃🕺 Dance Stick Figure Maker
+# 💃🕺 Show Me The Moves

 Turn your dance moves into a fun stick figure animation — and learn it step-by-step!